avabellaw/bright-times/readme.md

 * I added "editor.rulers": [79]," to vscode's settings.json file.
 This displayed a ruler line where the character limit hit 79 characters.

 **Flake8 results**

 ![Problems output](docs/validation/python/flake8.webp)

+## Further testing

+#### Google lighthouse

+**Mobile**

+* Homepage
+    * I added aria-labels to the stretched links as they had no discernible name.
+    * Changed the event card button's IDs to classes.
+    * Increased event-card_details font for legibility.
+    * Added a higher resolution image to the logo img srcset.

 # Bug fixes